Next Generation Ta-STJ Sensor Arrays for BSM Physics Searches: STJ Sensor Design

 \section{STJ Sensor Design}

-The design of the phase-IV STJ sensors uses the same 5-layer Ta-Al-AlOx-Al-Ta architecture from STAR Cryoelectronics~\cite{STARCryo} that has provided high energy resolution of $\sim$1~to~$\sim$2~eV FWHM in the past~\cite{Friedrich_2022}.
-The top Ta film serves as the absorber for radioactive ions and photons.
-Its thickness of 165~nm is sufficient to absorb $^{\mathrm{7}}$Be at an implantation energy of 25~keV, and it could be increased in the future for increased efficiency at higher energy.
-The two Al films are quasiparticle traps that confine the signal charges near the tunnel barrier to increase the tunneling rate~\cite{QPTrapping_Booth}.
-The Ta base layer ensures a symmetric gap structure in the junction region (Figure~\ref{Quasi-Tunneling}).
-It is deposited on a Nb seed layer so that it grows in the desired bcc phase with \(\mathrm{T_c}\)~=~4.5K.

-The wafer contains STJ arrays of 32, 64, and 128 pixels that are matched to the 32-channel preamplifier card from XIA LLC~\cite{WARBURTON2015236}.
+The new wafer contains STJ arrays of 32, 64, and 128 pixels that are matched to the 32-channel preamplifier card from XIA LLC~\cite{WARBURTON2015236}.
 The pixels have areas of (70~$\mathrm{\mu m}$)$^{\mathrm{2}}$, (130~$\mathrm{\mu m}$)$^{\mathrm{2}}$ and (200~$\mathrm{\mu m}$)$^{\mathrm{2}}$ so that arrays can be chosen for high energy resolution or large active volume depending on the application~\cite{STJs-Carpenter}.
 The STJs are rotated by 45 degrees with respect to the chip edges to efficiently suppress the Josephson current in all pixels~\cite{Peterson_1991}.
-All chips have a gold thermalization layer between pixels to absorb and downconvert phonons from substrate events.

-The one difference to previous designs is that each STJ now has its own ground wire to eliminate resistive crosstalk (Section II A).
+The main difference to previous designs is that each STJ now has its own ground wire to eliminate resistive crosstalk (Section II A).
 Each pixel is connected to a twisted pair of wires in a differential pair configuration that is matched to the input of the preamplifier electronics.
 As a consequence, the sensor arrays now require almost double the number of bond pads of previous designs.
-These bond pads have a 200~$\mathrm{\mu m}$ pitch, which increases the chips sizes to (4~mm)$^{\mathrm{2}}$, (7.2~mm)$^{\mathrm{2}}$, and (13.8~mm)$^{\mathrm{2}}$ for the 32-, 64- and 128-pixel arrays (Figure~\ref{Sensors}).
+These bond pads have a 200~$\mathrm{\mu m}$ pitch, which increases the chips sizes to (4~mm)$^{\mathrm{2}}$, (7.2~mm)$^{\mathrm{2}}$, and (13.8~mm)$^{\mathrm{2}}$ for the 32-, 64- and 128-pixel arrays, respectively (Figure~\ref{Sensors}).
+The new sensor array chips also incorporate a gold thermalization layer to absorb and downconvert phonons from substrate events.
 The chips were designed using \textit{KLayout}~\cite{KLayout} and fabricated at STAR Cryoelectronics~\cite{STARCryo}.